Top 12 Immune Support Strategies to Thrive in Life

 Your immune system is critical to your overall health and survival.
 Your immune system keeps you healthy and protects your body from viruses, bacteria, parasites, fungi, and other pathogens.

-If you want to understand your immune system, imagine a network of cells and tissues spread throughout your body involving your cells, tissues, and organ.
+If you want to understand your immune system, imagine a network of cells and tissues spread throughout your body involving your cells, tissues, and organs.
 Your immune system is on a constant lookout for invaders and ready to attack and protect you through a so-called immune response.
-It is your defense system and inner-army of protection (1, 2, 3, 4).
+It is your defense system and inner army of protection (1, 2, 3, 4).

 immune support